Ashe (singer)

-Ashlyn Rae Willson (born April 24, 1993), better known as Ashe, is an American singer and songwriter.
-She is best known for her 2019 single "Moral of the Story", which was featured in the Netflix film To All the Boys: P.S.
+Ashlyn Rae "Ashe" Willson (born 1993) is an American singer-songwriter.
+She is known for her 2019 single "Moral of the Story", which was featured in the Netflix film To All the Boys: P.S.
 I Still Love You (2020) and was produced by Noah Conrad with additional production from Finneas O'Connell.

 Ashe also co-wrote Demi Lovato's 2017 single "You Don't Do It for Me Anymore" and has toured with Louis the Child, Lauv and Whethan.
 She was nominated for a Juno Award for her gold-certified single "Let You Get Away" with Shaun Frank.
 Her debut studio album Ashlyn was released on May 7, 2021.
 Her second album, Rae, was released on October 14, 2022.
+Her third album, Willson, was released on September 6, 2024.

 Early life

-Ashlyn Rae Willson was born on April 24, 1993, in San Jose, California.
+Ashlyn Rae Willson was born in San Jose, California.
+She also spent her childhood and upbringing in San Jose.
 She began attending piano and vocal lessons at the age of 8.
 Ashe says that she grew up listening only to Christian radio and that she thanks her grandfather for introducing her to music from names like Bob Dylan, The Beatles and Jefferson Airplane.
 She attended Berklee College of Music and graduated with a major in contemporary writing and production in 2015.

 Career

-2015–2017: Early career
+2015–2017: early career

 Ashe started out by singing demos in Nashville before catching the attention of Swedish deep house producer Ben Phipps, who asked her to sing on his track "Sleep Alone" in 2015.
 Over the next two years, Ashe specialized in appearing on a number of dance and house tracks from names like Louis the Child and Whethan.
 Her 2016 single "Can't Hide" with Whethan was her fifth No. 2 on both the US and Global Spotify Viral 50 charts.
 Her 2017 single "Let You Get Away" with Canadian DJ Shaun Frank was nominated for Dance Recording of the Year at the 2017 Juno Awards and was certified gold in Canada in 2019.
-Ashe assisted Demi Lovato in composing her 2017 single "You Don't Do It For Me Any More" from their US platinum-certified album Tell Me You Love Me (2017).
-Between October 2017 and January 2018, Ashe embarked on tours with Louis the Child, Lauv, and Whethan.
+Ashe assisted Demi Lovato in composing her 2017 single "You Don't Do It For Me Any More" from her US platinum-certified album Tell Me You Love Me (2017).
+Between October 2017 and January 2018, Ashe embarked on tours with Louis the Child, Lauv and Whethan.
 After signing to Mom + Pop independent label, she released her debut single "Used to It" in June 2017 and "Girl Who Cried Wolf" in November 2017.
 "Used to It" was her second single to reach No. 1 on the Global Spotify Viral 50 chart.
 Ashe was placed alongside Billie Eilish and Lewis Capaldi on Vevo's list of Artists to Watch in 2018.
 Throughout April 2017, Ashe supported The Chainsmokers during their Memories Do Not Open Tour and performed onstage with Big Gigantic during Coachella Festival 2017.